In This Article:What Is Chamomile?

 The anti-inflammatory compounds in chamomile can reduce inflammation in the lining of the digestive tract.
 This process can be helpful for conditions such as irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD), both of which are characterized by chronic inflammation in the digestive tract.
 [23]

-Chamomile may also improve digestion by fighting off harmful bacteria in the gut, thanks to the antimicrobial properties of its compounds.
+Thanks to the antimicrobial properties of its compounds, chamomile may also improve digestion by fighting off harmful bacteria in the gut.
 It can kill off harmful bacteria in the digestive tract and promote the growth of beneficial bacteria in the gut.

 Finally, chamomile has spasmolytic properties, meaning it can relax the smooth muscles of the digestive tract, which can be helpful for cramping and bloating.
 [25]